-Diesel Electrical/Electronic Systems 3.00
+412-103 2.00 Diesel Electrical/Electronic Systems 3.00

-This combined lecture and laboratory course is designed to give the student the knowledge and skills needed to diagnose. service, and repair heavy-duty electrical systems found on today's modern heavy duty trucks and off-road equipment.
+This combined lecture and laboratory course is designed to give the student the knowledge and skills needed to diagnose. service, and repair heavy-duty electrical systems found on today's modern heavy duty and disc systems will be covered.
+This trucks and off-road equipment.